The right to believe, to worship and witness

 Forum 18 wrote to the Primorye Region Investigative Committee before the start of its working day on 4 September, asking why armed force had been used and why investigators had thought it necessary to hold Dmitry Barmakin in pre-trial detention.
 No reply has been received.

-Armed and masked law enforcement operatives, including FSB officers, had already raided the homes of several elderly people in the Primorye Region.
+Armed and masked officials, including FSB security service officers, had already raided the homes of several elderly people in the Primorye Region.
 During the searches in Razdolnoye village on 19 July, they allegedly struck one 75-year-old man in the face and forced him to lie on the floor; in another flat, another over-70 had a fit and had to be taken by ambulance to intensive care, Jehovah's Witnesses claim.

 Forum 18 wrote to the Primorye Region Investigative Committee before the start of its working day on 4 September, asking why armed officers had been deployed, in what way Jehovah's Witness pensioners could be considered dangerous, and whether officers had indeed struck the elderly man.
 No reply has been received.